OptionStrat Blog

 Nostradamus, Not!

-For new traders, it's very tempting to think that someone has figured out the market and can predict it's every twist and turn (or at least 51% of them)...
+I’m on vacation this week, but thought I would write a short note anyway.
+For new traders, it’s very tempting to think that someone has figured out the market and can predict it’s every twist...

 Retail Zombies